 Mood swings, morning sickness, nausea, fatigue, headaches–pregnancy can cause a whirlwind of changes in the body.
 But unfortunately, the struggle for mommies-to-be doesn’t end here.
 Vaginal itching during pregnancy is yet another side-effect of this phase that they have to deal with.
 It may not be a commonly-discussed issue due to the taboo around vaginal health.
 However, according to a 2021 study, more than 50% of expecting mothers struggle with an itchy vagina, especially during the third trimester.
-Girl, you’ve got 99 pregnancy probs, but vaginal itching shouldn’t be one, right?
+Girl, you’ve got 99 pregnancy probs, but itching in the vaginal area during pregnancy shouldn’t be one, right?
 So here’s all the info on vaginal itching during pregnancy and how to deal with it to make your life easier.
 Scroll down:

 Is Vaginal Itching During Pregnancy Normal?

 Folks, mild itching down there every now and then isn’t usually something to worry about.
 However, if you’re experiencing major bouts of vaginal itching during pregnancy, it could be a sign of infection or hormonal imbalance.
-To be on the safer side, you must consult with your gynae for proper guidance.
+To be on the safer side, you must consult with your gynae for proper guidance on itching of the private part during pregnancy.

 Causes Of Vaginal Itching During Pregnancy

-The hormonal changes during pregnancy can also trigger increased cervical mucus and vaginal discharge.
+The hormonal changes during pregnancy can also trigger increased cervical mucus and vaginal discharge during pregnancy.
 The constant dampness due to them can soften the vaginal walls and irritate the surrounding areas like the vulva making it itchy and red.
 Conversely, the hormonal changes can also cause vaginal dryness, redness, itching, and pain during sexual intercourse.
 As a result, you may even experience vaginal itching during pregnancy.

 Urinary Tract Infection

 Pregnant women are at an increased risk of getting a urinary tract infection (UTI).
 That’s because the uterus that sits above the urinary bladder expands dramatically during pregnancy.
-This can block the expulsion of urine, causing an infection to occur in the urinary tract.
+This can block the expulsion of urine, causing an itching in the vaginal area during pregnancy.
 Vaginal itching during pregnancy accompanied by frequent urination, burning sensation, and abdominal pain usually indicate a UTI.

 Sexually Transmitted Infection

-Sexually transmitted infections like genital herpes and HPV can also cause vaginal itching during pregnancy.
-Since they’re usually asymptomatic during the initial stages, you might be infected since before your pregnancy.
+Sexually transmitted infections like genital herpes and HPV can also cause itching in the private part during pregnancy.
+Since they’re usually asymptomatic during the initial stages, you might be infected before your pregnancy.
 But you can even contract it during pregnancy due to unsafe sexual practices like having unprotected sex with an infected partner.
-In case of an STI, vaginal itching during pregnancy may be accompanied by symptoms such as rashes, redness, burning sensation, warts or bumps, and fever.
+In the case of an STI, vaginal itching during pregnancy may be accompanied by symptoms such as rashes, redness, burning sensation, warts or bumps, and fever.

 Cholestasis Of Pregnancy

 Intrahepatic cholestasis of pregnancy, aka cholestasis of pregnancy, is a liver condition that can occur during the later stages of pregnancy.
 Even though the exact cause is unknown, it is believed to be caused due to extreme hormonal changes and genetics.
-It can cause itching in the entire body including your arms, palms, and the vagina.
+It can cause itching of private parts during pregnancy and other body parts in your body like arms and palms.

 How To Deal With Vaginal Itching During Pregnancy